U.S. Paralympics and

 Playing sports at any levelóclub, intramural, or interscholasticócan be a key part of the school experience and have an immense and lasting impact on a studentís life.

 Nicolai calabria, No. 13 above, was born without a right leg and hip, but has been playing soccer all his life.
-Even before today's ruling by the Department of Education, Nicolai was playing on his high school varsity soccer team.
+Even before the Department of Education's ruling, Nicolai was playing on his high school varsity soccer team.

 The video of one of his scores went viral on YouTube.
 Today's ruling will give thousands of other student adaptive athletes the right to compete.
 Photo @ Carl Calabria